Azure/osdu-data-load-tno/README.md

 Load data to an OSDU instance by executing the Template Spec created by `Step 1`.

 Estimated Time: 45 minutes

+A container instance will be created in the same resource group.
+You can check its logs to monitor progress.
+Additional logs and state will be present in the created storage account's `output` file share.
+Once the container stops execution (enters a terminated state) the data load is complete and you can review the container logs and file share logs for output details.
+The main log is the `dataloader-datestamp.log` file.

 Required Parameters for Loading an OSDU Instance.